Transatlantic Slavery exhibition in 2021

-The Royal Albert Memorial Museum & Art Gallery has confirmed that it will show a major exhibition on the museum and Devon’s links with transatlantic slavery in autumn 2021.
-Originally planned for this year, the Covid-19 emergency and lockdown have forced a postponement until next year.
+The Royal Albert Memorial Museum & Art Gallery has confirmed that it will show a major exhibition on the museum and Devon’s links with transatlantic slavery in January 2022.
+Originally planned for 2020, the Covid-19 emergency and lockdown forced a postponement.

 Since 2018, RAMM has been investigating its collections in the light of transatlantic slavery in the eighteenth and nineteenth centuries.
 Given its Victorian origins, the museum has donors and patrons who have documented links with individuals, organisations and families who profited from trafficking enslaved people, as well as collections that contain evidence of the trade in Devon.

 Aware of its limitations with a predominantly white staff, the museum is working with people from local diverse communities to create the exhibition and to plan associated events, to ensure that their voices are heard.
 This includes an advisory panel, community researchers, academics and students.
 Julien Parsons, RAMM’s lead on collections and content, said, ‘In this instance the curators do not know all of the answers, and frequently we were asking the wrong questions.’